 What about potted lilies?

 Potted bulbs: Although we do not guarantee potted plants from either non-growth or loss over winter, successful strategies include moving pots to an unheated greenhouse, cold frame or a cool garage for protection.
-When potting, use one gallon of quality commercial soil per bulb; too small a pot will severely impact growth of roots, stunting its growth or even cause dieback.
+When potting, use one gallon of quality commercial soil per bulb; too small a pot will severely impact growth of roots, stunting its growth or even cause stems to grow oddly.
 Avoid high nitrogen fertilizer or soil mixes with added fertilizer - veggie or rose fertilizer is best for lilies - applied twice a year while in active growth.
 Too much nitrogen fertilizer either as a spray or mixed into the soil will inhibit the formation of flowers and although you lilies may have nice green leaves, the whole point is the flowers.

 What size bulbs will I receive?